uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 ## Human spatial memory

-Another important usability consideration is *spatial memory* – our ability to remember where things are located (such as where a button or icon is).
+Another important usability consideration is *spatial memory* &ndash; our ability to remember where things are located (such as where a button or icon is).
 Human spatial memory has a high capacity (you can probably remember the location of many places and objects), it is long lasting (people visiting a town they grew up in can often remember the layout), and we can remember things very quickly.
 A very simple aspect of usability that comes from this is that the layout of an interface shouldn't keep changing.
 The interactive task at the start of this chapter was deliberately set up to be frustrating by swapping the two buttons occasionally; the reason people often make a mistake in that situation is that their spatial memory takes over, so the location of the button is more important than what is written on it.